chuckdries/IntroToWebDevelopment/readme.md

   - Using the Web Inspector to debug and learn
   - Q&A

-### 2. Advanced HTML and Basic client side JavaScript
+### 2. Basic client side JavaScript
+This lesson is mostly aimed at people who have never programmed before, but if there's interest, I'll do a supplemental lesson comparing Javascript to Java or C or something like that.
   - Hello world and console use
   - Variables and arithmetic
   - Control Flow
   - Functions
-  - DOM manipulation
+  - DOM interaction
   - Using git for version control and hosting your static site with Github Pages
   - Q&A
+### 3. Advanced HTML, CSS, & Layout Techniques
+This lesson will be great if you're already familiar with the syntax of HTML and ready to dive into usage in the real world.
+  - Common layout patterns
+  - CSS Preprocessors
+  - CSS Frameworks
+  - Other TBD
-### 3. Client-Server communication, Node, get&put, templating
+### 4. Client-Server communication, Node, get&put, templating
   - TBD
   - The Node Ecosystem & NPM
   - Split into multiple lessons?